About the Journal

 Publication Ethics and Publication Malpractice Statement

 Yupa: Historical Studies Journal is a peer-reviewed journal.
-This statement clarifies ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher the Department of History Education, the Faculty of Teacher Training and Education, Universitas Mulawarman.
-This statement is based on COPE’s Best Practice Guidelines for Journal Editors.
+This statement clarifies the ethical behavior expected from all parties involved in publishing an article in this journal, including authors, the editor-in-chief, the editorial board, peer reviewers, and the publisher, namely the Department of History Education, Faculty of Teacher Training and Education, Universitas Mulawarman.
+This statement is based on COPE’s Best Practice Guidelines for Journal Editors .

-The publication of an article in a peer-reviewed Yupa: Historical Studies Journal is an essential building block in the development of a coherent and respected network of knowledge.
-It is a direct reflection of the quality of the work of the authors and the institutions that support them.
+The publication of an article in the peer-reviewed Yupa: Historical Studies Journal is an essential building block in the development of a coherent and respected network of knowledge.
+It reflects the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society
+Therefore, it is important to agree upon standards of expected ethical behavior for all parties involved in publishing: authors, editors, reviewers, publishers, and society.

-Department of History Education, the Faculty of Teacher Training and Education, Universitas Mulawarman as the publisher of Yupa: Historical Studies Journal takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
-We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, the Department of History Education, the Faculty of Teacher Training and Education, Universitas Mulawarman, and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.
+The Department of History Education, Faculty of Teacher Training and Education, Universitas Mulawarman, as the publisher of Yupa: Historical Studies Journal, takes its duties of guardianship over all stages of publishing seriously and recognizes its ethical and other responsibilities.
+The publisher is committed to ensuring that advertising, reprint, or other commercial revenue has no impact or influence on editorial decisions.

 Duties of Reviewers